jmj0502/LSharp/README.md

 IO.readLine("one.."); // Input: two -> returns "two".
 ```

+### Contributing
+Right now there is not an official guide on how to contribute to the project (i'll be working on that as soon as I can).
+However,
+you can help a lot by creating issues, since there's probably a lot of bugs that I haven't discovered.
+By the time being, I could
+provide a detailed explanation on how to solve certain problems.
+So, if you happen to feel adventurous and want to give a bugfix
+a shot, feel free to do so.

 ### Pending points
 There are some features (and fixes) I would like to add to the language.
 Here are some of them:
 - [ ] Add an HTTP Client.